rapid7/insightconnect-plugins/README.md

 # InsightConnect Plugins

 We made a large number of our plugins open-source in order to benefit our customers, partners, and the greater community.

-The integrations here include some new, some old, and many that need a little TLC.
-We'll continue to add more over time based on user requests and our own updates.
+The integrations here include some new, some old, and many that are community supported.
+These are automatically released to the product marketplace from this repository for convenient orchestration.
-The full list of integrations is available on our [Marketplace](https://market.komand.com/).
+The full list of integrations is available on our [Marketplace](https://www.rapid7.com/marketplace/).

 For general questions and requests, reach out to us at `IntegrationAlliance@rapid7.com`.